How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Die-cast or extruded aluminum enclosures are essentially indestructible and have a nice "industrial" look.
 ABS, polycarbonate, or other plastic enclosures are also very durable, cost less and are a little easier to cut and drill.
 RFI can be more likely to occur with non-metallic enclosures thus I would generally recommend going with aluminum, particularly for the URI.
 Steel can work also but is harder to cut and drill.
 Black enclosures match the RT85s and give a more professional look.
 Aluminum boxes are available anodized, painted or powder-coated for a small additional cost.

+Optimizing/fixing RFI/noise issues can vary significantly from node-to-node, sometimes requiring significant debugging.
+I do recommend using a metal mounting plate as this provides a nice solid ground plane that will help shield nearby cables and components.
 With a 10"x4.5" metal mounting plate, which has a nut, bolt, star washer and ground lug near the IEC inlet, the power cord ground wire and metal plate provide a ground plane that can help minimize RFI.
 The HT power supply ground and URI ground should also go to the ground lug.
-To prevent ground loops however the MiniPC power supply should not connect to ground.

 At VHF and lower frequencies where wavelengths are relatively long, RFI 99% of the time comes in on cables/wires rather than being directly induced on PC Boards or components.
 A metal enclosure won't help if there are long cables that don't have appropriate grounding and ferrite filters.
 RFI in VHF/UHF nodes is more likely to be solved by keeping all cables as short as possible, using ferrite cores where needed, and avoiding ground loops by using a star ground configuration.